Mouse Monoclonal Antibody to Human Cell Adhesion Molecule With Homology to L1CAM

 Recombinant Human CHL-1 Protein

-This antibody can be used at 1-2 μg/mL with the appropriate secondary reagents to detect CHL1-His in WB.
-Using a DAB detection system, the detection limit for CHL1-His is approximately 4 ng/lane under non-reducing conditions and reducing conditions.
+This antibody can be used at 1-2 μg/mL with the appropriate secondary reagents to detect CHL1-His.
+The detection limit for CHL1-His is approximately 0.078 ng/well.

 This antibody was produced from a hybridoma resulting from the fusion of a mouse myeloma with B cells obtained from a mouse immunized with purified, human cell-derived, recombinant Human CHL-1.
 The IgG fraction of the cell culture supernatant was purified by Protein A affinity chromatography.